Dustyroom/flat-kit-doc/index.md

 One of the big advantages of using these shaders is the fact that you don’t have to guess how the colors will look on your scene.
 If you want precision and accuracy — you have it.
 Moreover, if you want something unpredictable and you are trying to make your scene look different to spark your inspiration and imagination, but not sure how, you can do this too!
 Remember, this is a set of shaders selected to complement each other.

 ![Flat Kit structural view chart](https://github.com/Dustyroom/flat-kit-doc/blob/master/FlatKit_Manual_Images/FlatKit-Structure-Chart.png)
-> Flat Kit structural view chart
+> Flat Kit structural view chart.

 # 2. Quick start.
 Beginning to work with Flat Kit